 A weekly Spanish Mesa in the dining hall and Spanish Club activities also provide on-campus opportunities to converse in Spanish and learn about Hispanic cultures and traditions.
 And each year a student from Spain is invited to work as an assistant in the Spanish program, where she serves as a resource for our students for language practice, tutoring and cultural information.
 Sweet Briar students have the opportunity to participate in our nationally recognized Junior Year in Spain program or in other approved study abroad programs in Spain or Latin America.
 In fact, more than 90 percent of the College’s Spanish majors spend a semester or year abroad.
 Scholarships are available to help students who may have financial need so that all may take advantage of this experience.

 Our Students and Alumnae

 Spanish majors have won the Presidential Medal and have presented original research at the annual Mid-Atlantic Regional Conference of Undergraduate Scholarship.
 They have been inducted into Phi Beta Kappa and Sigma Delta Pi, the national collegiate Spanish honor society.
 Their Sweet Briar foundation prepares them for a wide variety of careers.
 They go on to graduate school and employment in many fields: some have earned the doctorate in Spanish and teach at the university level; others are employed in fields such as the foreign service, law, medicine, social work and elementary and secondary education; and others find adventure in Teach for America or the Peace Corps or teaching abroad.
-They tell us that one of the most important reasons they were able to acquire that all important, first good job or gain entry into the graduate school of their choice, no matter what the field, was that they were able to speak Spanish.
+They tell us that one of the most important reasons they were able to acquire that all-important, first good job or gain entry into the graduate school of their choice — no matter what field — was that they were able to speak Spanish.